 Repeat The Five Focusing Steps are a continuous improvement process.
 Therefore, once a constraint is resolved and no longer the constraint, the next part of the system that has become the constraint should be addressed, following the previous steps.

 This final step is a reminder to never become satisfied.
 Every system has as constraint, otherwise the system would produce infinite output.
 So keep addressing constraints!

-This sensible idea became popular in management circles with the publication of Eli Goldratt’s book “The Goal” in 1984.
+This sensible idea became popular in management circles with the publication of Eli Goldratt’s Theory of Constraints book “The Goal” in 1984.
 The application in Lean and Agile circles is usually at a what I consider a “micro” level.
 I mean by doing things like implementing WIP (Work In Progress) limits on a VMB / Kanban board.
 WIP limits are actually an old Kanban concept and was developed independently from the Theory of Constraints.

 There are some other uses for the Theory of Constraints, however.

 One is Key Man Risk.
 A constraint is not necessarily a system, component or process.
 It could be a person.
 If there is one particular person that plays a crucial role in a process, work cannot progress through the system faster than that person can process the work.
 There is also the threat of complete disruption to the system if that person leaves or moves.
 Be very wary of the “one person around here that knows everything and we always go to when we really need to get things done”.
 That person is not a hero, they are a liability.

 Another constraint could be a team or process that can block work.
 Common examples of this are a team that needs to verify or sign off work: release management, or business verification, or security testing are common examples.
 These teams and processes can restrict the flow of work.

 The best solution is to make teams fully cross-functional “product teams” or “feature teams”, able to do all the work required to get software into production.

 I talked a lot more about this in my article on cross-functional teams in agile.